platformsh/platformsh-docs/docs/src/development/local/docksal.md

 Docksal doesn't automatically copy over any commands you have in your [build flavor](../../administration/../configuration/app/app-reference.md#build) and [hooks](../../configuration/app/hooks/_index.md).
-To get you project running like on Platform.sh, you have to add the commands to Docksal.
+To get your project running like on Platform.sh, you have to add the commands to Docksal.

-The `.docksal/commands` directory should already have one command (`init`) like the following:
+The `.docksal/commands` directory should already have one command (`init`) such as the following:

 ```bash {location=".docksal/commands/init"}
 #!/usr/bin/env bash